Prem-ium/Auto-StockTrader/README.md

 - Account Login Automation
 - JavaScript Account Array Helper Scripts

-*Note: Gold Github Sponsor donation contributors get access to additional exclusive features.*
+**Note: Gold GitHub Sponsor contributors receive access to exclusive features.
+While the public version of this repository remains free for all users, project updates and maintenance may be less frequent for free users compared to the private Gold Sponsor repository, which receives regular updates, exclusive features, and improvements on this project.**

 ## Supported Brokerages
 This project contains the means of automating buy/sell stock orders within: